Pollen In Pool: How Do I Remove Pollen Out Of My Swimming Pool?

 Does Pollen Sink To The Bottom Of Your Pool?

+Some swear it does, while others don’t think they’ve seen pollen at the bottom of their swimming pool.
+It could be sand in your pool, and you do not see the pollen.
 You can easily test this with a pool brush and briefly scrub one spot.
 If heavy clouds form at the spot, then it is probably pollen.

 What Are The Steps To Remove Pollen From Your Pool?

 If your pool’s water surface covered with a yellow pollen blanket, grab a fine landing net and manually remove as much pollen as possible.
-This step prevents your filter system from clogging and continuous backwashing of your sand filter.
+This pool troubleshooting step prevents your filter system from clogging and continuous backwashing of your sand filter.

 Once you’ve done the manual cleaning, follow these four steps to bid goodbye to the pollen in your pool.